osompress/simple-social-icons/readme.txt

 Block variations are a newer feature that extends the core Social Icons block (WordPress 6.9+).
 They only add icons that aren't already in WordPress core, so you get both core icons and additional options.
 Block variations are automatically available when you add a Social Icons block in the block editor.

-Both methods work independently - you can use either one, or both, depending on your needs.
+Both methods work independently — you can use either one, or both, depending on your site's needs.

 = Will updating break my existing widget setup? =

-No. The widget functionality remains completely unchanged.
+No. The widget functionality remains entirely unchanged.
 If you're using the widget, updating to version 4.0.0 will not affect your existing setup in any way.
-Block variations are an additional feature that only activates on WordPress 6.9+ and don't interfere with widget functionality.
+Block variations are an additional feature that activates only on WordPress 6.9+ and do not interfere with widget behavior.

 = Which icons are available in widgets vs blocks? =

-**Widget:** All icons are available, including those that are also in WordPress core (like Facebook, Twitter/X, Instagram, etc.) plus all additional icons provided by this plugin.
+**Widget:** All icons are available, including those already included in WordPress core (such as Facebook, Twitter/X, Instagram, etc.), plus all additional icons provided by this plugin.

-**Block Variations:** Only icons that are NOT in WordPress core are added as variations.
-This means you get WordPress core icons (Facebook, Twitter/X, Instagram, LinkedIn, YouTube, etc.) plus the additional icons from this plugin (AntennaPod, Bloglovin, Diaspora, IMDB, Ko-fi, Phone, PayPal, and many more).
-This gives you the complete set of icons when using blocks.
+**Block Variations:** Only icons NOT included in WordPress core are added as variations.
+This means you retain all core icons (Facebook, Twitter/X, Instagram, LinkedIn, YouTube, etc.) and gain the extra icons from this plugin (AntennaPod, Bloglovin, Diaspora, IMDB, Ko-fi, Phone, PayPal, and many more).
+This results in full icon coverage when using the block editor.

 = Can I use both widgets and blocks? =

-Yes!
+Yes.
 You can use both methods simultaneously.
-For example, you might use the widget in a sidebar while using block variations in your page content.
-They work independently and don't conflict with each other.
+For example, you might place the widget in a sidebar while using block variations within your page or post content.
+They operate independently and do not conflict with each other.

 = Can I reorder the icons? =